Tinsley Lindley: Early life

+Career

 Club career

 In 1888, Lindley returned to his home town to join Nottingham Forest.
 He was the youngest ever Nottingham Forest player and at age 16 he scored three goals on his debut on 17 February 1882.
 In one season, he scored 85 goals for Forest.
 During the 1889–90 season also played three matches for Nottingham rivals Notts County.
 Lindley was drafted in as cover for James Oswald in a match against Aston Villa.
 Villa were unhappy as he was not registered, they appealed and Notts were fined £5.
 Lindley appealed but the fine was increased to £30 and Notts were deducted two points.

 In 1891 he also played for Crusaders and Swifts for a short while before guest-playing for Preston North End in a 4–1 defeat at Sunderland in 1892.

 His many transfers were due primarily to his professional full-time career and the fact that he always remained an amateur, although many clubs wanted to hire him as a professional.
 He was the epitome of the 'Corinthian gentleman amateur' of his time, being an academic as well as a sportsman.
 He refused to wear ordinary football boots when playing, preferring walking brogues instead, declaring that boots marred his great sprinting speed.